 The Realities of Adopting a Child from a Different Culture

-babies come from all different culturesMany questions arise when a family adopts children from different cultural backgrounds.
+babies come from all different culturesMany questions arise when a family plans on adopting a child from a different culture.
 Rose Kent and her husband have a bustling blended tribe of six children whose ages span 12 years.

 She wrote a book, Kimchi & Calamari, which is a funny coming of age tale of an adopted Korean boy in an Italian family.
 Her adopted children inspired the book’s narrative!